Petermann - Simpson

 The level of cultural diversity witnessed in Petermann - Simpson was found to be above average when compared nationally for a number of language and cultural background related metrics

-Petermann-Simpson has a higher level of cultural diversity compared to most local markets, with 15.8% of its population born overseas and 54.4% speaking a language other than English at home.
-Christianity is the predominant religion in Petermann-Simpson, accounting for 49.4% of the population.
-However, the most significant overrepresentation is seen in the 'Other' category, which comprises 7.0% of the population compared to the regional average of 2.1%.
+Petermann-Simpson was found to be more culturally diverse than most local markets, with 15.8% of its population born overseas and 54.4% speaking a language other than English at home.
+Christianity is the main religion in Petermann-Simpson, comprising 49.4% of people there.
+However, the group 'Other' is overrepresented, making up 7.0% compared to 5.2% across the rest of NT.

 Frequently Asked Questions - Diversity